Symplectic Neural Flows for Modeling and Discovery: Proof of Theorem

 \subsection{Step 4: Approximation of $\phi_{\bar{H},1}$ with a \texttt{SympFlow}}

 To conclude, we need to show that the flow map $\phi_{\bar{H},1}$ with $\bar{H}$ defined as in \Cref{eq:secondOrderHam} can be approximated by a suitable \texttt{SympFlow}.
 To do so, we apply the decomposition in \Cref{eq:split} to $\phi_{\bar{H},1}$.
-We split the time interval $[0,1]$ into $K$ substeps, leading to substeps that we denote as $\bar{\phi}_{k/K}$ associated to the integration interval $[k/K,(k+1)/K]$, with $k=0,\ldots,K-1$.
-We can then approximate $\bar{\phi}_{k/K}$ up to $\mathcal{O}(1/K^2)$ with a $1-$layer \texttt{SympFlow} obtained by applying a Lie-Trotter splitting strategy to \Cref{eq:1storder}.
-More explicitly, we can write
+We split the time interval $[0,1]$ into $K$ substeps, leading to substeps that we denote as $\bar{\phi}_{k/K}$ associated to the integration interval $[k/K,(k+1)/K]$, with $k=0,\ldots,K-1$: \two{